Robburt/telegram-hashtag-counter/README.md

 # telegram-hashtag-counter
-Generates a excel spreadsheet with amount of every used hashtag from the exported history of a telegram channel
+Generates an Excel spreadsheet with amount of every used hashtag from the exported history of a telegram channel

 ## Dependencies
 - xlsxwriter